-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-- 71) The production possibilities frontier model assumes all of the following, except - A) labour, capital, land, and natural resources are fixed in quantity. - B) the economy produces only two products. - C) any level of the two products that the economy produces is currently possible. - D) the level of technology is fixed and unchanging.
+- 75) The production possibilities frontier model assumes all of the following, except - A) labour, capital, land, and natural resources are fixed in quantity. - B) the economy produces only two products. - C) any level of the two products that the economy produces is currently possible. - D) the level of technology is fixed and unchanging.